 Adventures in Fiction: Gardner Fox

-Today is the birthday of Gardner F. Fox.
+May 20th is the birthdate of Gardner F. Fox.
 Most people know him as the legendary and prolific writer for DC Comics who created the Justice Society of America as well as many of the most iconic DC Comics characters including Doctor Fate, the Flash, Hawkman, and Sandman.
 He also wrote many of the earliest Batman stories and was the first to introduce the Batarang.
 His contribution to the world of comics is well documented and uncontested.